-The Address Change form is an electronic form available online or at the Welcome Desk in Jefferson Hall.
+The Address Change form is an electronic form available online.

 Academic plan changes

 The Change of Major form is an electronic form available online.
 An advisor must approve and sign off on this form.

 Canceled courses

 FCC reserves the right to cancel courses due to insufficient enrollment.
 You will be notified via your MyFCC email account by the academic department if your class is canceled.
 You will receive a full refund.